Part V

 - Gently bring awareness back to the room and open your eyes when ready.

-2. Grounding Visualizations: Rooting into Presence
+2. Rooting into Presence

 - Sit or stand comfortably, feeling your connection to the floor or ground.